Meeting Time: December 17, 2025 at 10:00am MST

 • Default_avatar

-Kiara Pelestor about 1 month ago
+Kiara Pelestor 5 months ago

 I urge the city to support the lightrail extension.
 It'd have many benefits, but speaking as a college student who lives ~30-35 min from my campus in good traffic, I can say with certainty that having the option to take the lightrail will be helpful to many students and the PHX community overall.
 Especially in this economy when budgets are tight, gas is expensive, car maintenance is expensive, and costs of other necessities aren't decreasing much if at all.